gosukiwi/cooldown-cli/README.md

-# Cooldown - Style and automate your markdown!
+# Cooldown - Normalize your markdown! 😎
-Cooldown allows you to transform markdown files so they all follow the same rules.
+Cooldown allows you to transform markdown files so they all look the same.
+It's an automation CLI tool - available on `npm` - which will do the repetitive work of formatting and adjusting markdown for you.
+At it's core, it's an extendable markdown transpiler.

-It could be considered a compiler, or a linter which auto-fixes issues.
-The whole  idea behind Cooldown is simply being able to generate standard markdown files.
+Cooldown is all about applying _transformations_ to markdown files.
+Simply plug-in the transformations you want in `coolfile.js`, and run `cooldown -i *.md`.

+# Why
+Markdown is great.
+But if you use it a lot, across different platforms, you'll find inconsistencies.

+Sometimes, this is not a big deal, GitLab and GitHub parse markdown in almost the same way.
+But WordPress doesn't like soft-breaks, and it will translate a single line-break as a new paragraph, which totally breaks compatibility.

-Additionally, you can apply transformations to the markdown, for example, you can replace all code snippets with gist embed codes.
+Even if your markdown doesn't break, you might want to systematically apply some changes to it, for example, when moving from GitLab to WordPress, you might want to swap all the code blocks with [Gist](https://gist.github.com) embeds.

+For cases like that, `Cooldown` was created.
+It's an automation tool which will do the repetitive work of formatting and adjusting markdown for you.

+You can even plug-it into `gulp` and normalize all your files as you write if you ever want that workflow.

 # Usage
 `coolfile.js`: